An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Background

 \subsection{Systems Engineering Process and Principles}

 Systems Engineering is a discipline closely related to Software Engineering.
 The former is focused on high-criticality and safety-critical systems.
 The latter is rapidly growing with more new methodologies and tools due to the flexible and malleable nature of software.
-Systems Engineering (SE) is a "full life cycle" engineering discipline that is responsible for starting and performing an interdisciplinary process to meet stakeholders' needs, reduce system complexity with high quality, well-defined schedule, and trustworthiness~\cite{haberfellner2019systems,bodner2009handbook,mathieson2020systems,beale2006systems,sage2014handbook,Blanchard-Fabrycky-SystemsEngineering, Maier-Rechtin-ArtOfSystemsArchitecting, Sommerville-Sawyer-RequirementsEngineering, Olive-ModelBasedSystemsEngineering, Jorgensen-VModel, Wasson-SystemsEngineeringCopingComplexity, Kossiakoff-SystemsEngineeringPrinciplesAndPractice, Blanchard-SystemsEngineeringManagement}.
-The primary target of the systems engineering process is the system that is complex and requires the expertise of different engineering disciplines.
-The goal of Systems Engineering process is to reduce the system complexity, the risk of failures, cost overrun, and development time~\cite{Wasson-SystemsEngineeringCopingComplexity, Kossiakoff-SystemsEngineeringPrinciplesAndPractice,georgiadis2013using,bersson2012framework}.
+Systems Engineering is a "full life cycle" engineering discipline that is responsible for starting and performing an interdisciplinary process to meet stakeholders' needs, reduce system complexity with high quality, well-defined schedule, and trustworthiness~\cite{haberfellner2019systems,bodner2009handbook,mathieson2020systems,beale2006systems}.
+The primary target of Systems Engineering process is the system that is complex and requires the expertise of different engineering disciplines.
+The goal is to reduce the system complexity, the risk of failures, cost overrun, and development time~\cite{Wasson-SystemsEngineeringCopingComplexity, Kossiakoff-SystemsEngineeringPrinciplesAndPractice,georgiadis2013using,bersson2012framework}.
 The hierarchy of the elements goes from system, to subsystem, to components, and to parts.
-In a nutshell, the formula of Systems Engineering is $SE = Vee + 11 SE Functions + Tools$, in which the 11 SE functions are summarized in Table~\ref{tab:sefunc}.
-We use this as the default formula of Systems Engineering processes, and Vee model as the default lifecycle model in this paper.
-Given the additional complexity and interdisciplinary collaboration that machine learning brings in, our motivation in this work is to investigate applying the rigorous systems engineering process to ML-enabled systems to address the challenges that have been raised~\cite{nahar2022collaboration,nahar2023meta,o2020common}.
+Given the additional complexity and interdisciplinary collaboration that machine learning brings in, our motivation in this work is to investigate applying the V-Model from SE process to ML-enabled systems to address the challenges that have been raised~\cite{nahar2022collaboration,nahar2023meta,o2020common}.